anicca048/Kebab/Readme.md

 			Number (#), this is the number of the connection in order of first observed packet.

-			Protocol (Type), this is the L4 protcol (TCP or UDP in our case) of the connection.
+			Protocol (Type), this is the L4 protocol (TCP or UDP in our case) of the connection.

 			Local Address, this is the assumed local address (if there is one)